 It’s true how the simplest of designs are usually the classiest.
 This design is so simple, with its thin band and diamond halo embellishments, but it is still absolutely beautiful with a minimalist feel.
 The Morganite is cut into a rounded square for a flattering cut.
 This ring can also be engraved — what’s not to love?

 At its center is a California pink tourmaline, which really speaks for itself.
 The octagonal shape of the tourmaline breathes utter modernity into an otherwise traditional design, and the darker pink shade flatters even the fairest of skin tones.
 It is a beautifully crafted engagement ring with an unusual gemstone design — one that we instantly admire and appreciate!

 This rose gold ring features a pink tourmaline stone that has been ethically sourced, so you can rest easy.
 It has an antique-inspired design, with diamonds embellishments surrounding the tourmaline stone.
 The double-band design makes it even more feminine and chic.
 The designer can add a matte finish if requested, which is quickly becoming all the rage in the ring world.

-9. Vintage Yellow Gold Pink Tourmaline and Diamond Cluster
+9. Vintage Rose Gold Pink Tourmaline and Diamond Halo

 10. Pink Topaz Engagement Ring